apiwonska/favourite-recipes/README.md

 # Favourite Recipes App

 A simple CRUD application created in React with Airtable as database.
-The main goal was to learn react-query library and testing with jest and react-testing-library.
+The main purpose for creating this app was to learn react-query library, unit tests with jest/ react testing library, Typescript.

 ## Main features:

 - Allows to save links to your favourite recipes and add notes to it.
+- It's possible to add category to the recipe.
-- You can create new records, update and delete records.
+- You can create, update and delete recipes.
+Note: some recipes have been blocked from being modified for demo purposes.
-- You can add a categories to recipes to facilitate browsing recipes.
+- You can search for recipes by text and category.
 - Infinite scrolling applied for recipes list browsing.
+- Form validation is made using yup.

 ## Used technogies and libraries:

-- React
+- React (app uses functional components and hooks)
 - create-react-app
+- Typescript
+- react-query
+- react-hook-form
+- yup
-- react-queries
+- react-bootstrap
 - jest
 - react-testing-library
+- msw (Mock Service Worker)
 - Airtable
+- Rest API
+- eslint

 ## Setup for developement: